-A watch isn’t complete without the right strap.
-Here are our top picks for the best leather watch bands.
+A watch isn’t complete without the right band.
+Here are our top picks for the best leather watch straps.

 If you’re in the market for a watch strap, you might be overwhelmed by the sheer number of options out there.
 The world of watches is a deep rabbit hole, and you can spend a lot of time (and money) on straps alone.

 It’s understandable.
 You want to choose a strap that looks nice for the particular watch you’re wearing.
 So what do you do?

 First, you can think about the material you want.
 While there are lots of different types of straps, many are made out of leather.

 Are you enjoying this article?
 You might want to read this one next:

 Don’t worry, it opens in a new window 😉

 Just like leather phone cases, leather straps offer a nice balance of quality, longevity and affordability, which is why we’re focusing on them for this list.